-10. Can someone with a Substitute Authorization be my child's supervising teacher?
+11. Can someone with a Substitute Authorization be my child's supervising teacher?
 Yes.
-The Department of Education will accept a valid Substitute Authorization folder number in the same way they would accept a valid Iowa teaching license folder number -- as long as the student is in grades 5-12 and the holder of the Substitute Authorization is using it for privately-funded home education.
+The Department of Education will accept a valid Substitute Authorization folder number in the same way they would accept a valid Iowa teaching license folder number -- as long as the holder of the Substitute Authorization is using it for privately-funded home education.

 Please visit our Find a Teacher page to request a list of supervising teachers in your area.

 Serving Families Homeschooling in Iowa - Since 1992 Network of Iowa Christian Home Educators - email@example.com